 - 1 raw whole chicken rotisserie chicken, chicken carcass or parts

-- 2 Tbsp apple cider vinegar
+- 2 tablespoons apple cider vinegar

-- 2 onions chopped
+- 2 onions chopped (optional)

-- 4 - 6 stalk celery chopped
+- 4 - 6 stalk celery chopped (optional)

 - 2 carrots chopped (optional)

-- If using raw chicken - cover the chicken with water in either a crock pot or stock pot.
+If using raw chicken - cover the chicken with water in either a crockpot or stockpot.
 Cook until tender (4 hours on high in the crock pot), remove from water, separate the meat from the bones.

-- If using a roasted chicken - separate the chicken meat from the bones.
+If using a roasted chicken - separate the chicken meat from the bones.

-- Place the chicken bones in a crock pot or stock pot and cover with water.
+Place the chicken bones in a crock pot or stock pot and cover with water.
 If the chicken was cooked in the crock pot covered with water, place the bones back into this water/broth.

-- Add vegetables and vinegar.
+Add vegetables (if using) and vinegar.